 All of the biggest UK-based betting operations accept customers from Ireland.
 There are also major Irish betting sites that cater specifically to Ireland such as Paddy Power and others.
 However, I’d like to recommend the following Irish online betting sites in particular as they offer the best all-around experience no matter where you call home.

 Ireland Betting Sites

 Need help?
 GamblingCare.ie

 All of these online betting sites accept Irish customers and offer their games in both Euros and British Pounds.

 Getting paid is a simple matter of logging in to your account and requesting a withdrawal.
 Your winnings can be sent to you via e-wallet, paper check or transfer straight to your bank in the same currency used to deposit.

 Gambling Laws in Ireland

-Ireland eventually settled with the Betting Amendment Act (PDF link) in 2015.
-The Act was greeted with reserved optimism by operators thanks to a sane licensing system and a tax scheme that everyone can live with.
+Ireland eventually settled with the Betting Amendment Act in 2015.
+The Ireland Betting Amendment Act was greeted with reserved optimism by operators thanks to a sane licensing system and a tax scheme that everyone can live with.
 Operators that wish to serve the Irish market are required to submit to an investigation process and then pay a €10,000 fee for a two-year license.

-Taxes are set at 1% of gross revenue for sports bets and 15% on any commissions generated by exchange-style betting.
+Taxes are set at 1% of gross revenue for sports bets and 15% on any commissions generated by exchange-style betting..
 The act also imposed new sanctions for operators caught offering their services without the proper licensing.
-Unlicensed betting sites face fines of up to €300,000 while individuals who provide unlicensed betting services face up to five years in prison.
+Unlicensed online betting sites in Ireland face fines of up to €300,000 while individuals who provide unlicensed betting services face up to five years in prison.

 Betting in the Republic of Ireland